grannycart/by-sound-alone_source/manuscript/3_Chapter.md

 As she got closer the bartender said, "This lady might want to hire you."
 And turned away to deal with some other customers.

-"Fuck," said Percy, "can you see in the dark with those eyes girl?"
+"Fuck," said Percy, "can you see in the dark with those eyes, girl?"

 [//]: # (The convention in a sub story is the sonar operator has amazing ears, potentially signaled by having huge ears.
 Cassandra has giant eyes instead.)

 "I don't know," Cassandra said, looking down.

 "Look, I'm not trying to fuck you here.
-I've got a boat, and I'm leaving in less than 48 hours and need to crew up.
+I've got a boat, and I'm leaving in less than forty-eight hours and need to crew up.
 Your friendly bartender-pimp says you might be willing to work on a boat instead of whatever it is you do now.
 You ever work on a boat before?
 Or anything technical?
 Maybe sonar or something sonics related?"

 "No. I'm a whore.
 Or, supposed to be.
 Apparently I'm not very good at that."